ROS Packages and Sim/Real Boundary¶

 Starts:

-micro_ros_agent- real LiDAR driver publishing
+wait_for_teensy.pystartup preflight for/dev/omniseer_teensymicro_ros_agentafter the Teensy preflight succeeds- real LiDAR driver publishing

-/scan - MCU publishers/subscribers using sim-aligned topic names
+/dev/serial/by-id/...path over/dev/ttyUSB*so real bringup is not coupled to USB enumeration order - MCU publishers/subscribers using sim-aligned topic names

 - real encoder-to-odom adapter